What We Do

-UNRWA operates 677 elementary and preparatory schools in its five areas of operation, as well as eight secondary schools in Lebanon, providing free basic education for around half a million Palestine refugee children.
-In addition, vocational training and higher education is provided at eight Vocational Training Centers for 7,000 Palestine refugees in all fields and for 2,100 students in 2 educational science faculties and teacher training institutes (one in the West Bank and one in Jordan).
-UNRWA students’ literacy and levels of educational attainment are among the highest in the Middle East.
-Our programme has also been committed to maintaining gender parity, a benchmark we first achieved in the 1960s.
+UNRWA operates 706 elementary and preparatory schools in its five fields of operation, including eight secondary schools in Lebanon, providing free basic education for some 544,710 Palestine refugee children.
+In addition, technical vocational training and higher education is provided at eight Vocational Training Centres for approximately 7,930 Palestine refugees in all fields of operations and for 2,009 students in 2 educational science faculties (teacher training institutes, one in the West Bank and one in Jordan).

-Schoolchildren in UNRWA schools follow the host authorities’ curricula and textbooks.
+School children in UNRWA schools follow the host authorities’ curricula and textbooks.
 UNRWA supplements these with its own materials on human rights.
-For more information about textbooks, visit:

-Young Palestine refugees, many of them students, have been especially vulnerable to the effects of the conflict in Syria.
-Because the majority of UNRWA schools are located within the Palestine refugee camps themselves – in areas that have suffered serious violence – one of the most pernicious of these effects has been a disruption in their education.
+Young Palestine refugees have been especially vulnerable to the effects of the conflict in Syria as the majority of UNRWA schools are located within the Palestine refugee camps themselves.
+Schools have suffered from the conflict and many have been closed.
+The Government of Syria...Read more

 UNRWA in Lebanon provides education services to 39,144 Palestine1 refugee students, in its 65 schools.

 UNRWA education in Lebanon has been implementing the Education Reform Strategy, which is designed to meet the needs of the 21st century to help students become innovative, critical and creative thinkers.
 A Teacher Policy was developed, which recognized the central role of teachers in quality education and sought to strengthen professional teacher and career progression.
 In Lebanon field, classroom practices are being improved...Read more